Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Introduction

 \section{Introduction}

-In ground-based high-resolution spectrographic transit observations of exoplanet atmospheres, the telescope's size often sets the scale for scientific aims, with larger telescopes typically favoured for these types of observations.
-Atmospheric observations of exoplanets suffer from photon scarcity, and as such, larger mirrors prove indispensable, collecting more photons and compensating for the feeble planet signal, which can be as low as a few parts per million relative to the host star's flux \citep{Brogi_2012}.
-This scarcity often results in the exoplanet signal's subtle absorption profile becoming indistinguishable within the noise of the observation \citep{Stangret_2020}.
-These challenges limit detailed observational studies to certain sub-classes of exoplanets which include the hottest exoplanets known to date, Ultra-hot Jupiters (UHJs) \citep{Parmentier_2018}.
+In ground-based high-resolution spectroscopic transit observations of exoplanet atmospheres, telescope size often determines the scale of the scientific aims, with larger telescopes typically favoured for these types of observations.
+Atmospheric observations of exoplanets suffer from photon scarcity, and as such, larger mirrors prove indispensable, collecting more photons and compensating for the feeble planet signal, which can be as low as a few parts per million relative to the flux of the host star in the case of hot Jupiters, and even lower for smaller planets~\citep{Brogi_2012}.
+This scarcity often results in the subtle absorption of the exoplanet signal becoming indistinguishable within the noise of the observation.
+These challenges limit detailed observational studies to certain subclasses of exoplanets, which include the hottest exoplanets known to date, ultra-hot Jupiters (UHJs)~\citep{Parmentier_2018}.

-UHJs orbit close to their host stars and serve as excellent targets for atmospheric studies thanks to their typically inflated atmospheres resulting in large transit depths \citep{Baraffe_2010, Merritt_2021}.
-The extreme irradiation these planets undergo, as a result of their proximity to their host star, leads to unique atmospheric effects, such as molecular dissociation \citep{Kitzmann_2018,Arcangeli_2018,Parmentier_2018}, cloud-free day-sides \citep{Helling_2021}, equatorial jets moving at velocities of kilometres per second \citep{Showman_2011}, and mass-loss through photoevaporation \citep{Lowson_2023}.
+UHJs orbit close to their host star and serve as excellent targets for atmospheric studies thanks to their typically inflated atmospheres, which result in large transit depths~\citep{Baraffe_2010, Merritt_2021}.
+The extreme irradiation these planets undergo as a result of their proximity to their host star leads to unique atmospheric effects, such as molecular dissociation~\citep{Kitzmann_2018,Arcangeli_2018,Parmentier_2018}, cloud-free day sides~\citep{Helling_2021}, equatorial jets moving at velocities of kilometres per second~\citep{Showman_2011}, and mass-loss through photo-evaporation~\citep{Lowson_2023}.